 Iron is a naturally-occurring mineral that’s found in foods, other organic substances, and your bloodstream.
 Iron plays a crucial role in the formation of hemoglobin and myoglobin– proteins that deliver oxygen from your lungs into other tissues.

-It also supports metabolic and fascial health, physical growth, and the production of certain hormones.
-Dietary iron comes in two forms, and beef kidney contains the more absorbable of the two.
+Iron also supports metabolic and fascial health, physical growth, and the production of certain hormones.
+Dietary iron comes in two forms, and beef kidney contains the more absorbable of the two known as heme iron.

 Selenium (202% RDV)

 Selenium is a trace mineral that’s found in many foods.
 It’s also a popular dietary supplement.

 Along with iodine, selenium is needed for your thyroid gland to maintain a healthy metabolic rate.
 A selenium-replete thyroid also does a better job producing the “youth-associated” hormones (pregnenolone, progesterone, and DHEA).
 Selenium is more densely concentrated in your thyroid than in any other part of the body, in fact.